rachelss/rachelss.github.io/Students.md

 ### Prospective Graduate Students

 If you are interested in working with me, please contact me by email as early as possible.
 Prospective students should plan to visit in the fall.
 The deadline for the receipt of completed applications is January 15 for admission to the Fall semester.
-I accept MS and PhD students through the Biological and Environmental Sciences graduate program (http://web.uri.edu/cels-gradprograms/bes/) in the College of the Environement and Life Sciences, with specialization in Integrative and Evolutionary Biology (http://web.uri.edu/cels-gradprograms/ieb/) or Cell and Molecular Biology (http://web.uri.edu/cels-gradprograms/cmb/).
+I accept MS and PhD students through the Biological and Environmental Sciences graduate program (http://web.uri.edu/cels-gradprograms/bes/) in the College of the Environement and Life Sciences, with specialization in Evolutionary Biology (http://web.uri.edu/cels-gradprograms/ieb/) or Cell and Molecular Biology (http://web.uri.edu/cels-gradprograms/cmb/).
 Support is available through TA and RA positions.

 [Some tips on contacting me](../advice)